mdfnam/QnA/Ism as an Adverb.md

 ## AbstractNoun-Adjective-Adverb
 - **Islam-Islamic-Islamically:** He embraced `Islam` and became a Muslim.
 To gain knowledge about the religion, he enrolled himself in an `Islamic` institute.
 Now, he dresses `Islamically` and goes there every day after Fajr.
+- - **Islam-Islamic-Islamically:** He embraced *Islam* and became a Muslim.
+To gain knowledge about the religion, he enrolled himself in an *Islamic* institute.
+Now, he dresses *Islamically* and goes there every day after Fajr.

 ---